-A phony reason the landlord might give you is that they are currently overseas on business or holiday, so can’t show you around.
+A phoney reason the landlord might give you is that they are currently overseas on business or holiday, so can’t show you around.
 What they really mean is that the house doesn’t exist.

-Don’t trust an advertiser who requires a payment into an overseas bank account
+Don’t trust an advertiser who requires payment into an overseas bank account

 More trust issues.
 This time, just be suspicious if the landlord requires you to pay in bank accounts like Western Union.
 Bank accounts with Western Union are easy for anyone to set up with a fake ID.
 It’s difficult to reverse a payment to Western Union or many other overseas accounts once they have been made.

 Either make payments by cash or into a New Zealand bank account with a bank deposit.

 If the rent rate seems too good to be true, it probably is